code4yonglei/deep-learning-intro/episodes/1-introduction.Rmd

 ### Keras

 [Keras](https://keras.io/) is designed to be easy to use and usually requires fewer lines of code than other libraries.
-We have chosen it for this workshop for that reason.
+We have chosen it for this lesson for that reason.
 Keras can actually work on top of TensorFlow (and several other libraries), hiding away the complexities of TensorFlow while still allowing you to make use of their features.

 The processing speed of Keras is sometimes not as high as with other libraries and if you are going to move on to create very large networks using very large datasets then you might want to consider one of the other libraries.
 But for many applications, the difference will not be enough to worry about and the time you will save with simpler code will exceed what you will save by having the code run a little faster.